 A hot spell in Paris!
 In sunny weather, there is nothing like a refreshing ice-cream treat.
 Here’s a small selection of the ‘cream’ of Parisian ice-cream makers.
 Divine flavours, innovative textures, inspired recipes ... difficult to resist!

 Founded in 1947, Raimo is the oldest ice-cream maker in the capital. À la carte, delicious traditional recipes, as well as the most atypical flavours like the famous lemon-basil flavour.

 If you are looking for something exotic, head to La Tropicale Glacier for ice creams tinged with exoticism, and delicious spices.
-Let your taste buds travel with some of their top specialities like ‘yuzu with Espelette peppers’ or ‘caramel ginger and black sesame’.
+Let your taste buds travel with some of their top specialities like ‘yuzu with Espelette peppers’ or ‘caramel ginger’.

 For a taste of la dolce vita, nothing beats Italian gelati, renowned for its creaminess.
-Go to Grom to taste their very creamy (and very healthy!) ice creams made exclusively from quality and guaranteed gluten-free products.
+Go to Grom to taste their very creamy (and very healthy!) ice creams made exclusively from quality and guaranteed gluten-free products, like at California Bliss with their fat-free Frozen Yoghurts.
 Another good address is Pozzetto, which makes flavoursome products, including the fantastic ‘Gianduia Torinese’, a specialty with chocolate and hazelnuts from Piedmont.

 The fashionable Glaces Glazed introduces you to creations with completely frosted flavours and highly original names.
 Their star product: ‘Pump Up the Volume’, a mango sorbet with Espelette peppers.
-And for an original ice cream, try the new creation of Hugo & Victor: a strawberry-vanilla ice cream with the choice of a serving of a cone of popcorn.
-Just like at the movies!
+And for an original ice-cream treat, try Hugo & Victor’s strawberry sorbet with lemon zests: one of the house's flagship creations ranked among the best ice creams in Paris by Time Out magazine!